 \section{Introduction}

-We assume that the reader is familiar with basic notation and terminology for partially ordered sets (here we use the short term \emph{posets}), including chains and antichains, minimal and maximal elements, linear extensions, order diagrams and cover graphs.
-Extensive background information on the combinatorics of posets can be found in~\cite{bib:Trot-Book,bib:Trot-Handbook}.
+We assume that the reader is familiar with basic notation and terminology for partially ordered sets (here we use the short term \emph{posets}), including chains and antichains, minimal and maximal elements, linear extensions, order diagrams, and cover graphs.
+Extensive background information on the combinatorics of posets can be found in \cite{Tro-book,Tro95}.

-We will also assume that the reader is familiar with basic concepts of graph theory, including the following terms: connected and disconnected graphs; components; cut vertices; and $k$-connected graphs for an integer $k\ge2$.
+We will also assume that the reader is familiar with basic concepts of graph theory, including the following terms: connected and disconnected graphs, components, cut vertices, and $k$-connected graphs for an integer $k\geq 2$.
 Recall that when $G$ is a connected graph, a connected induced subgraph $H$ of $G$ is called a \emph{block} of $G$ when $H$ is $2$-connected and there is no subgraph $H'$ of $G$ which contains $H$ as a proper subgraph and is also $2$-connected.

 Here are the analogous concepts for posets.
 A poset $P$ is said to be \emph{connected} if its cover graph is connected.
 A subposet $B$ of $P$ is said to be \emph{convex} if $y\in B$ whenever $x,z\in B$ and $x<y<z$ in $P$.
 Note that when $B$ is a convex subposet of $P$, the cover graph of $B$ is an induced subgraph of the cover graph of $P$.
 A convex subposet $B$ of $P$ is called a \emph{component} of $P$ when the cover graph of $B$ is a component of the cover graph of $P$.
-A convex subposet $B$ of $P$ will be called a \emph{block} of $P$, when the cover graph of $B$ is a block in the cover graph of $P$.
+A convex subposet $B$ of $P$ is called a \emph{block} of $P$ when the cover graph of $B$ is a block in the cover graph of $P$.

-Motivated by questions raised in recent papers exploring connections between the dimension of a poset $P$ and graph theoretic properties of the cover graph of $P$, our main theorem will be the following result.
+Motivated by questions raised in recent papers exploring connections between the dimension of a poset $P$ and graph-theoretic properties of the cover graph of $P$, our main theorem will be the following result.